noodlecollie/steam-deck-configs/game-configs/harry-potter-philosophers-stone/readme.md

 `UserDefault.ini` is the vanilla configuration file from the game's install, and the `User.ini` file is this file customised to work best for the Steam Deck.
 It should be copied to `Documents/Harry Potter/User.ini`.

+The controller configuration was set up on the Steam deck and found after export in `/home/deck/.steam/steam/userdata/{userID}/config/controller_configs/apps/2774830942/FVAA2200217F/33947318/2832492684/`.

 ## Mapping Info

 Beginning with the `Mouse Only` controller config is a good start, and makes the game playable.
 Subsequent investigation has been around whether it's possible to use the joysticks as analogue inputs to the game.